 - Take the Three Refuges and the Five Precepts as the foundation of their spiritual life

 - Take the Theravada Thai Forest Tradition (Ajahn Chah lineage) as the focus of their Buddhist practice

-- Commit to Ajahn Sona’s teachings, modes of practice, and personalized spiritual mentorship (by way of one-on-one interviews) for the duration of the program
+- Commit to Ajahn Sona’s teachings, modes of practice, and personalized guidance for the duration of the program

 - Commit to practice formal meditation daily